axibase/atsd/changelogs/2017_jan/README.md

   ![Figure 6](./Images/Figure9.png)

 * Series: provides links to the Metric and Entity labels.
-Additionally, allows the user to export the series data, navigate to the [SQL Console](../../sql/sql-console.md), and to view a Chart Lab graph showing the distribution of the data.
+Additionally, allows the user to export the series data, open the [SQL Console](../../sql/sql-console.md), and to view a Chart Lab graph showing the distribution of the data.

   ![Figure 7](./Images/Figure10.png)